kurotu/VRCQuestTools/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Console log**
+If Unity's console has any errors, please attach their message and detail.

 **Used assets**
 URLs for assets you used (avatars, costumes, tools, etc.)